 Other elements include visitor safety, security, arrival notifications, tracking, and acceptance of compliance regulations – all of which are unique to an organization’s specific facility/building, industry, and visitor scenarios.

 How Digital Visitor Management Systems Work

 What Are Visitor Management Systems?

-Visitor management systems allow organizations to efficiently welcome, keep track of, and manage the visitors of a building, facility, office, place of business, or other location.
+Visitor management systems (VMS) allow organizations to efficiently welcome, keep track of, and manage the visitors of a building, facility, office, place of business, or other location.
 There are three general categories of systems: on-prem, cloud-based, and manual.